Tiendil/blog.feeds.fun/content/posts/2025-002-release-1-18-public-collections/en.md

 **Feeds Fun 1.18** is live!

-Our curated news collections are now public — everyone can explore and share the latest fully tagged news with friends, no registration required.
+Curated news collections are now public — everyone can explore and share the latest fully tagged news with friends, no registration required.

 Check them out here: